 Other Order opens on Saturday, October 18, 2014 at the Arnold Arboretum / Harvard University.
 The project is a sound walk that reveals the sometimes overlooked and misunderstood beauty of urban wilds.
 Available as a free downloadable app from the Google Play Store and the App Store and set in the transportation corridor of the Blackwell Footpath of the Bussey Brook Meadow (at the Forest Hills T Station), the project can be publicly accessed indefinitely.
 Please visit the project web site for further information.

 Teri Rueb's interactive sound walks, sculptures and site-specific installations explore landscape, architecture and spatial aspects of sound.
-She completed her doctorate at Harvard University Graduate School of Design in 2011.
-Her most recent project Grimpant was developed in collaboration with Alan Price with a commission and residency at La Panacee in Montpellier, France.
+In 2013 she completed a new work called Grimpant that was developed in collaboration with Alan Price with a commission and residency at La Panacee in Montpellier, France.

 In 2012 she was Artist Resident at the Santa Fe Art Institute where she created a new site-specific work No Places With Names in collaboration with Larry Phan and Carmelita Topaha (Navajo).
 No Places WIth Names was recently acquired by the Institute of American Indian Arts and Museum of Contemporary Native Art in Santa Fe, NM.